CSEmbree/makemain/README.md

 #Changing Default Main Text

-Inside the `/makemain/templates/` are the default formates.
-Edit those as desired as makemain simply addes to those templates.
+Inside the `/makemain/templates/` are the default formats for mains.
+Edit as desired as makemain simply addes to those templates.

 # Supported Languages